McDo/arcsim-smpl/README.md

 You should be able to get all of them through your distribution's package manager.

-Build the dependencies inside the `dependencies/` foldor after installing the prerequisite libraries.
+Build the dependencies inside the `dependencies/` folder after installing the prerequisite libraries.
 Learn more detials from `dependencies/README_runia.md`

 Finally build the program from root directory.